 Damian Wayne's death in the New 52 has spawned quite a few.
 Usually involving the use of a Lazarus Pit, for obvious reasons.

 With bothversions of Peter Parker now dead, there's naturally a lot of this floating about.
 In Ultimate's case, these mostly consist of Peter returning to life and taking the name Ben Reilly, since his replacement, Miles Morales, is almost universally loved.
-And in the case of 616, beating the crap out Otto Octavius who is almost universally despised as a replacement Spider-Man.
+And in the case of 616, beating the crap out Otto Octavius, who is a more controversial replacement Spider-Man.

 Empath: The Luckiest Smurf revisits Papa Smurf's infatuation with Smurfette from "Romeo And Smurfette" (both from the comic books and the cartoon show) and puts the issue entirely to rest by Smurfette telling him that she could never love him the same way that she would the other Smurfs.
 Of course, an alternate timeline tale has her confess her love for Papa Smurf, leading to a May-December Romance that eventually has most of the entire village revolting against it.

 Not a Typical Civil War is not just a fix fic about Marvel's Civil War, it actually has instructions by the author on how to fix stories every chapter.
 According to him, he does little fix fics in his mind all the time, and this is just one of them he's decided to write.

 Barely a week after Tim Burton's Alice in Wonderland movie came out in 2010, Fanfiction.Net was flooded (thirty fanfics in the new section and at least that many more in the general Alice in Wonderland section) with fan authors who either have Alice stay in Wonderland with the Hatter, or have him go to her.